Skip to main content

 optimization15 negative mentions

-• Significant performance issues and bugs, including stuttering and crashes, especially on certain maps.
+• Performance and optimization issues causing frequent stutters, frame drops, and occasional crashes, especially on certain maps.

 • optimization